Lord Of The Flies Audio Chapter 6

 Listening Environment

 How you experience the chapter matters.
-But listening through good headphones in a quiet room lets you catch the subtleties — a whispered warning, the faintest sigh.
+Listening through good headphones in a quiet room lets you catch the subtleties — a whispered warning, the faintest sigh.
 In a noisy setting, some of those details get lost, and the chapter can feel more like a straightforward recounting of events.
 If you want the full effect, carve out a few minutes where you can focus solely on the audio.

 Common Mistakes / What Most People Get Wrong